A Designer’s Guide to Documenting Accessibility & User Interactions

 Semantic reading order

-Semantic order refers to the order in which content is interpreted by assistive technologies like screen readers and keyboards.
+Semantic order refers to the order in which content is interpreted by screen readers and keyboards.
 By default, the screen reader will follow the order of your HTML.
 The semantic order should follow the logic of the flow of the screen!

 Example of reading order documented with arrows on top of a cooking app